xperseguers/t3ext-mfa-protect/README.md

 time of writing, the only one the author can think of is its own extension [EXT:mfa_frontend](https://extensions.typo3.org/extension/mfa_frontend).

-You may install it with composer:
+You may install it either from TER as well, or with Composer:

 ```bash
 composer require causal/mfa-frontend